Sarah Bernhardt: Early life

 In 1857, Bernhardt learned that her father had died overseas.
 Her mother summoned a family council, including Morny, to decide what to do with her.
-Morny proposed that Bernhardt should become an actress, an idea that horrified Bernhardt, as she had never been inside a theatre.
-Morny arranged for her to attend her first theatre performance at the Comédie Française in a party which included her mother, Morny, and his friend Alexandre Dumas père.
+Morny proposed that Bernhardt should become an actress.
+This idea horrified Bernhardt, as she had never been inside a theatre.
+Morny arranged for her to attend her first theatre performance at the Comédie-Française in a party which included her mother, Morny, and his friend Alexandre Dumas père.
 The play they attended was Britannicus, by Jean Racine, followed by the classical comedy Amphitryon by Plautus.
-Bernhardt was so moved by the emotion of the play, she began to sob loudly, disturbing the rest of the audience.
-Morny and others in their party were angry at her and left, but Dumas comforted her, and later told Morny that he believed that she was destined for the stage.
+The play's emotion so moved Bernhardt that she began to sob loudly, disturbing the rest of the audience.
+Morny and others in their party were angry at her.
+They left, but Dumas comforted her and later told Morny that he believed she was destined for the stage.
 After the performance, Dumas called her "my little star".

 Morny used his influence with the composer Daniel Auber, the head of the Paris Conservatory, to arrange for Bernhardt to audition.
 She began preparing, as she described it in her memoirs, "with that vivid exaggeration with which I embrace any new enterprise."
 Dumas coached her.
-The jury was composed of Auber and five leading actors and actresses from the Comédie Française.
+The jury comprised Auber and five leading actors and actresses from the Comédie-Française.
 She was supposed to recite verses from Racine, but no one had told her that she needed someone to give her cues as she recited.
 Bernhardt told the jury she would instead recite the fable of the Two Pigeons by La Fontaine.
-The jurors were skeptical, but the fervor and pathos of her recitation won them over, and she was invited to become a student.
+The jurors were skeptical, but the enthusiasm and pathos of her recitation won them over, and she was invited to become a student.